 Here are some handy tips on what to do if you are experiencing any of these forms of abuse.

 Contact someone and speak out: the fact that we are in a lock down shouldn’t stop you from reaching out for help.
-A lot of people find it hard to open up to people when they are being assaulted, but hiding the problem only compounds it. most times these terrible people do not change, they only get worse as time goes by, so it’s super important to get help ASAP!
-You can contact your local help center for domestic violence victims, this can easily be gotten from the web by doing a quick search.
+A lot of people find it hard to open up to people when they are being assaulted, but hiding the problem only compounds it.
+Most times these terrible people do not change, they only get worse as time goes by, so it’s super important to get help ASAP!
+You can contact your local help center in Harrisburg or a Harrisburg domestic violence lawyer for domestic violence victims, more information on this can easily be gotten from the web by doing a quick search.
 You could also reach out to a trusted friend or family member, whatever you do, don’t keep quiet.
 The lock down should not make you keep quiet.
 Seek help!

 Report to the police: as a result of the covid-19 lock down, there are so many enforcement agents around different localities, this makes it easy for anyone to easily contact the police without necessarily having to get to the station.
 If you could bring some evidence along that would be a plus for you.
 Anything from recording of conversations, to pictures that could help you build a case.
 Whatever you do, don’t live with that kind of violation and don’t suffer through this lock down.